-EP303 / EP307 - New rule: A rule to confirm that the receiving employer is solely responsible and liable for the transfer funded apprenticeship.
+P282 - New rule: A rule to confirm that the receiving employer is solely responsible and liable for the transfer funded apprenticeship.

-EP309 - Clarification: To reflect that from 1 April 2021, all new apprentices with non-levy paying employers must be funded through the apprenticeship service (either via reserved funds or a transfer of levy funds).
+P280 - Clarification: To reflect that from 1 April 2021, all new apprentices with both levy and non-levy paying employers must be funded through the apprenticeship service.
+For non-levy paying employers this will either be via reserved funds or a transfer of levy funds.

-EP288 Levy-paying employers can transfer a percentage of their levy funds, which were declared for the previous tax year, to other employers, including apprenticeship training agencies (ATAs).
+P273 Levy-paying employers can transfer a percentage of their levy funds, which were declared for the previous tax year, to other employers, including apprenticeship training agencies (ATAs).
 The transfer allowance percentage is currently set at 25%.